 What is AIP?

-AIP (Autoimmune Paleo) is an elimination diet use to help those with autoimmune conditions figure out what potentially immunogenic foods may be triggering an immune response.
+AIP (Autoimmune Paleo) is an elimination diet used to help those with autoimmune conditions figure out what potentially immunogenic foods may be triggering an immune response.

-Common allergenic foods are removed on the AIP diet, like eggs, soy, nuts, dairy and gluten.
+Common allergenic foods are removed on the AIP diet, like eggs, soy, nuts, dairy, and gluten.
 In addition, other potentially immunogenic foods are also removed.
-These include things like seeds, fruits in which you eat the seed, all grains, nightshades (peppers, tomatoes, potatoes, etc.) and seed based oils.
+These include things like seeds, all grains, nightshades (peppers, tomatoes, potatoes, etc.), and seed-based oils.

-Usually people will see an improvement in symptoms after initiating an AIP protocol.
+Usually, people will see an improvement in symptoms after initiating an AIP protocol.
 After the improvements plateau, a gut rebuilding phase is ideal.
-This is because their is a lot of evidence suggesting that autoimmune illnesses are linked to gut permeability.
+Thereis a lot of evidence suggesting that autoimmune illnesses are linked to gut permeability.

 Here are some resources for following an AIP elimination diet.